kyma-project/community/collaboration/sig-core/proposals/event-flow.md

     severity: Info
     status: "True"
     type: SinkReady # <- sink is abstraction over Knative Broker, could be any sink
+  - lastTransitionTime: "2020-03-23T09:52:32Z"
+    severity: Info
+    status: "True"
+    type: SubscriptionReady # Knative Subscription between Application Channel <-> Broker
   - lastTransitionTime: "2020-03-23T09:52:31Z"
     status: "True"
     type: Ready
 ```

-TODO: apigroup?

-TODO: implementation ideas:
-- knative eventing controller pkg  ... similiar to event-sources controller manager

-finalizer on EventFlow
+#### Implementation

+1. - Use `knative.dev/pkg/controller` to implement the controller - similar to [HTTP Source controller](https://github.com/kyma-project/kyma/blob/bb5810fdb969035617bb0fd70f0d1d1d91bea58b/components/event-sources/reconciler/httpsource/controller.go#L63)
+1. Remove steps 2-5 from Application-Broker.
+Instead create/delete EventFlow CR when Application-Broker receives provisioning/deprovisiong request.
+1. Add EventFlow controller component to Kyma
+1. Bump Application-Broker image

 #### Migration/Upgrade

-TODO: What is required to implement the change. ??

-1. Remove steps 2-5 from Application-Broker.
-Instead create and delete EventFlow CR when Application-Broker receives provisioning/deprovisiong request.
-2. Implement the changes in EventFlow controller
-3. Add EventFlow controller component to Kyma
-4. Bump Application-Broker image

-TODO: what is required to upgrade Kyma ?

-TODO: what is required to backup Kyma ?
-include EventFlow or not ?
+In order to upgrade Kyma to a new version with EventFlow controller in place, we need to
+- recreate all ServiceInstances belong to Application-Broker (similar to [event-mesh-migration](https://github.com/kyma-project/kyma/blob/ed5c61f07e2e22172fcaf045fb55c7bc10336f55/components/event-bus/cmd/mesh-namespaces-migration/main.go#L68))
+   - this will delete all objects created in steps 2-5
+   - create EventFlow CR
+   - EventFlow controller will create objects from steps 2-5

+If we don't perform the migration, we won't have an EventFlow CR for old ServiceInstances and can't implement the deprovision correctly.

+Also, the upgrade test has to be modified to wait for the readiness of the EventFlow CR [here](https://github.com/kyma-project/kyma/blob/a60d814eb91ea1e97f7fb1516f78227b73fe1e3a/tests/end-to-end/upgrade/pkg/tests/eventmesh-migration/migrate-eventmesh/eventmesh.go#L59) and [here](https://github.com/kyma-project/kyma/blob/a60d814eb91ea1e97f7fb1516f78227b73fe1e3a/tests/end-to-end/upgrade/pkg/tests/eventmesh-migration/migrate-eventmesh/eventmesh.go#L86)

+#### Backup/Restore

+- The backup tests needs to be modified to wait for the creation of the EventFlow CR [here](https://github.com/kyma-project/kyma/blob/1ac01ae13f2cd2de98d8069827e69e98e778bb7d/tests/end-to-end/backup/pkg/tests/eventmesh/eventmesh.go#L201) and [here](https://github.com/kyma-project/kyma/blob/1ac01ae13f2cd2de98d8069827e69e98e778bb7d/tests/end-to-end/backup/pkg/tests/eventmesh/eventmesh.go#L185).
+- Since the backup test already waits for the ServiceInstance, the EventFlow CR does not need to be included in the backup itself.
+It will be recreated by the ApplicationBroker if the ServiceInstance get's created.

 ### Retry in application-broker stateless